 - Total recreation visitors to the national parks in 2014: 292,800,082

 View a list of the most-visited sites in the National Park Service (24KB PDF).

 - FY 2015 Request: $3.65 billion

 You can obtain park passes by visiting your nearest park site.
 Most sites have passes available; we recommend calling a park prior to your visit.
 Learn more about the America the Beautiful - National Parks and Federal Recreation Lands Pass.

 You can view maps on specific park websites or download maps from the Harpers Ferry Center map collection.

 How do I make reservations for camping/lodging in national parks?

 For campground reservations, visit Recreation.gov.
 Not all parks participate in this service; many campgrounds are first come, first served.
-For more information on specific camping and lodging services offered at the park(s) of your interest, please check their websites by using our search feature.
+For more information on specific camping and lodging services offered at the park(s) of your interest, please check the specific park websites.